hellocap/midnightbreeze-bannerswitch/README.md

 Second, install [Tweepy](http://www.tweepy.org/) with the command ```pip install tweepy ```

 To switch your twitter banner, run the python code```breeze-switch.py``` at a pre-defined frequency (e.g. every hour) by setting up a Cron Job.
-Instructions will follow
+Instructions will follow to setup a cron job

 # Getting Started